 Watch the sunset at Amsterdam Bar

 Watching the sunset is one of those magical things to do in Koh Phangan.
-We always take the time to watch the sunset and it is together with sunrise our favorite time of the day to film or take photos.
 On the west side of the island are some awesome cafes & bars and beaches from where you can watch the sunset.
 Amsterdam bar is one of them, with an incredible 180 degrees view on the ocean and surrounding islands.
 They only have low tables with cushions on the ground to sit which gives that extra chill vibe of this bar.
 Order a drink and enjoy the sunset!

 If you haven’t been to the Thong Sala night market, also known as Pantip Food Market, you haven’t been to Koh Phangan!
 No, but seriously, this streetfood market is sooo good!!
 There are many different food stalls with lots of options for delicious Thai food including vegan options.
 You can get a great fresh meal for around 100 Baht.
 A must visit and one of the best things to do in Koh Phangan!

-One of the best things to do in Koh Phangan is renting an off road motorbike to explore the island off the beaten path.
-Especially on the east part of the island are many dirt roads in the jungle where you absolutely need an off road bike to be safe.
+One of the best things to do in Koh Phangan is renting an off-road motorbike to explore the island off the beaten path.
+Especially on the east part of the island are many dirt roads in the jungle which are fun to explore with an off road bike.
 So if you have your motorbike license, plan a day to explore Koh Phangan off the beaten track.
-There are lots of beautiful dirt roads leading to hidden and deserted beaches along the east coast such as Haad Yuan beach.
+There are plenty of beautiful dirt roads leading to hidden and deserted beaches along the east coast such as Haad Yuan beach.
 With an off road bike you can, for example, easily get to Bottle Beach which is otherwise not possible with a normal bike.
 The whole journey is an adventure in itself.
-Driving around the island is a true feeling of freedom and a lot of fun for the guys and girls driving the motor!
+Driving around the island on an off-road bike is a true feeling of freedom and a must-do!

 Visit the biggest Yang Na Tree in Koh Phangan